 Pine hardwood flooring is also notable for the way it ages.
 Let it naturally age over the course of several years, and you’re sure to love its appearance even more than you did when it was first installed.

 Thanks to how quickly pine trees grow, and their overall abundance, pine is known as an environmentally friendly hardwood flooring choice.

 The main negative to pine hardwood flooring is its relative softness.
 It’s more likely to be dented and scratched than other woods, leading to more time spent on care and maintenance.

 Pine is one of the most affordable types of hardwood flooring.

-Mahognay offers a deep, dark rich floor.
-Mahogany grows in warmer climates such as Mexico and into the South America.
+Mahogany offers a deep, dark rich floor.
+Mahogany grows in warmer climates such as Mexico and into South America.